Gulf nations voice hope that Qatar crisis can be resolved | DW | 04.12.2020

-Gulf foreign ministers have expressed optimism about efforts to resolve a regional dispute that saw Saudi Arabia and its allies boycott Qatar.
-The row has rumbled on for more than three years.
+Gulf foreign ministers have expressed optimism about efforts to resolve a regional dispute that saw Saudi Arabia and its allies boycott Qatar in 2017.
+Doha also praised efforts by White House adviser Jared Kushner.

-Kuwaiti Foreign Minister Sheikh Ahmad Nasser on Friday said progress had been made towards ending a row between Saudi Arabia and its allies and Qatar.
+Kuwaiti Foreign Minister Sheikh Ahmed Nasser Al Mohammad Al Sabah has said progress had been made toward ending a row between Saudi Arabia and its allies and Qatar.

 Saudi Arabia, the United Arab Emirates, Bahrain and Egypt cut diplomatic, trade and travel ties with Qatar in mid-2017.
 They accused the country of backing radical Islamist movements and Iran, setting out a lengthy list of demands for the dispute to be resolved.

-Qatar, which is home to the region's largest US military base, denies the charges.
-It says the boycott aims to undermine its sovereignty.
+Qatar, which is home to the region's largest US military base, has denied the charges and said the boycott aims to undermine its sovereignty.

-Qatar's Foreign Minister Sheikh Mohammed bin Abdulrahman Al-Thani welcomed the Kuwaiti statement on Friday as "an imperative step" towards finding a resolution.
+Qatar's Foreign Minister Sheikh Mohammed bin Abdulrahman Al Thani welcomed the Kuwaiti statement as "an imperative step" towards finding a resolution.

-Al-Thani had said earlier on Friday that there has been movement.
+Earlier Friday, he said there had been movement.
 However, he said he could not predict whether a breakthrough was imminent or would fully resolve the matter.

 The four countries had set out 13 demands for Qatar.
-They included closing the Al Jazeera television channel, closing a Turkish base on its territory, cutting any links to the Muslim Brotherhood and downgrading links with Iran, with which it shares a giant gas field.
+They included closing the Al Jazeera news network, closing a Turkish base on its territory, cutting any links to the Muslim Brotherhood and downgrading links with Iran, with which it shares a giant gas field.

 "No country is in a position to impose any demands on another country, whether from Qatar or from the quartet...
 Each country should decide its foreign policy," he added.